Definition:

 Reference: Karlsson, D., and F. Ronquist.
 2012.
 Skeletal Morphology of Opius dissitus and Biosteres carbonarius, with a Discussion of Terminology and Morphological Variation in Opiinae (Hymenoptera: Braconidae).
 PLoS ONE 7:1-38.

-comment added about 14 years ago by Matt Yoder
+comment added almost 15 years ago by Matt Yoder

 is this term the synonym of median mesoscutal line or sulcus?